Our business model

 Vattenfall produces electricity from many types of energy sources, including hydro, nuclear, coal, natural gas, wind, solar, biomass and waste.
 We are actively phasing out fossil-based production and investing in a greater share of renewable generation.

 Being able to guarantee secure supply requires well-functioning distribution networks and development of smart network solutions.
 Vattenfall enables customers to feed self-generated electricity into the grid, thereby becoming so-called prosumers who both buy and sell electricity.
-Vattenfall conducts electricity grid operations in Sweden.
+Vattenfall conducts electricity grid operations in Sweden and in the UK.
 (Note: Stromnetz Berlin was handed over to the State of Berlin on 1 July 2021.)
 Electricity distribution is a regulated monopoly business that is supervised by national grid authorities.

 Sales of electricity, heat and gas